-These gluten-free banana muffins are yummy on their own but I am a huge fan of cinnamon crumble.
-Top them with a simple sweet glaze and you have a perfectly pretty muffin.
+These gluten-free banana muffins are moist and yummy and topped with a sweet cinnamon crumb.
+Add a simple glaze and you have a perfectly pretty muffin.
 As is, the muffins without the cinnamon crumble (streusel) are dairy-free and I have provided easy substitutions to make these vegan.

 For more gluten-free muffin recipes, check out my gluten-free blueberry muffins and my cinnamon swirled gluten-free dairy-free muffins.
 Or for muffins that are filled with veggies and fruit but don’t taste like it, try my Zucchini Carrot Apple Muffins, gluten-free of course.

 I have used several different gluten-free flour blends for these muffins and they all worked well.
 If you prefer a store bought flour blend, I use King Arthur Gluten-Free Measure for Measure flour.
 Pamela’s All Purpose Artisan Blend and Cup4 Cup (contains milk powder) are similar and will work too.
 All three of these flours are certified gluten-free and contain binders, so no need to add xanthan gum.
 Regardless of which flour you use. omit the xanthan gum in the recipe if you flour already contains it, guar gum or inulin.